 Built with WordPress standards in mind!

-WP-Forge was developed by following the WordPress Theme Standards set forth by WordPress.
+Not only is WP-Forge a responsive WordPress theme, it was developed by following the WordPress Theme Standards set forth by WordPress.
 It was also built using the following resources:

 - WP-Test – An exhaustive set of test data that was developed over three years to measure the integioty of themes and plugins.
 Developed by Michael Novotny